Golden Horseshoe: Attractions

-The CN Tower in Toronto is among the most internationally notable attractions in the Golden Horseshoe.
+The CN Tower in downtown Toronto is among the most internationally notable attractions in the Golden Horseshoe.
+Other major attractions in downtown Toronto include the Royal Ontario Museum, the Art Gallery of Ontario, Ripley's Aquarium, and the Hockey Hall of Fame.

 The region is home to several shopping malls such as Yorkdale Shopping Centre, Toronto Eaton Centre, Fairview Mall, Scarborough Town Centre, and Sherway Gardens.
 Located in the suburbs of Toronto are Vaughan Mills in Vaughan, Bramalea City Centre in Brampton, Square One Shopping Centre in Mississauga, and Pacific Mall and Markville Shopping Centre in Markham.

-Annual cultural festivals that draw tourists and local alike include the Toronto Caribbean Carnival (formerly known as Caribana) and Taste of the Danforth in Toronto.
+Annual cultural festivals that draw tourists and locals alike include the Toronto Caribbean Carnival (formerly known as Caribana) and Taste of the Danforth in Toronto.

-The Niagara Escarpment, a world biosphere reserve as designated by the United Nations, runs from the north at Bruce Peninsula and then east through the region cutting the Niagara Gorge at Niagara Falls.
+The Niagara Escarpment, a world biosphere reserve as designated by the United Nations, runs from the north at the tip of Bruce Peninsula and then east through the region cutting the Niagara Gorge at Niagara Falls.
 The Bruce Trail runs along the escarpment through mostly protected woodlands.
 The Cheltenham Badlands in Caledon is an environmentally degraded area along the Niagara Escarpment.
 Similar protection of some wooded areas exists on the Oak Ridges Moraine running east–west in the north end of the Greater Toronto Area, although development pressures continue to threaten the natural habitat.

 The Niagara Region has become one of the major wine-production areas in Canada.
 The Golden Horseshoe contains many small towns with historic main streets, most notably the community of Niagara-on-the-Lake, located near the Niagara River.
 Niagara Falls has one of the world's largest waterfalls and attracts millions to Clifton Hill, a neighbourhood with souvenir stores, small attractions, restaurants and skyline-defining hotels.
 There are also two casinos: Casino Niagara and Niagara Fallsview Casino Resort.

 Hamilton has the historical reputation of being a blue-collar city; however, waterfront redevelopments and large-scale gentrification have been rapidly changing the perception of the city, although it retains a dominant industrial base.
-Hamilton has over 100 waterfalls and cascades throughout the region.
+Hamilton has over a hundred waterfalls and cascades throughout the region.

-Seasonal theme parks in the Golden Horseshoe include Canada's Wonderland, run by Cedar Fair in Vaughan; Wet'n'Wild Toronto (formerly Wild Water Kingdom) in Brampton; African Lion Safari in Hamilton and Cambridge; and Marineland in Niagara Falls.
-Though not a theme park per se, the Exhibition Place hosts the annual Canadian National Exhibition.
+Seasonal amusement parks and large outdoor attractions in the Golden Horseshoe include Canada's Wonderland, run by Six Flags, in Vaughan; Wet'n'Wild Toronto (formerly Wild Water Kingdom) in Brampton; African Lion Safari in Hamilton and Cambridge; and the defunct Marineland in Niagara Falls.
+Though technically a provincial fair, the Exhibition Place just west of downtown Toronto hosts the annual Canadian National Exhibition, while the nearby Ontario Place is being redeveloped.